VenmoGuide.com - Beginner's Guide to Venmo

 2. Update the Venmo App

-If your phone isn’t set to automatically update apps, or if it’s set to only update when connected to WiFi, it’s highly likely that your Venmo app is outdated.
+If your phone isn’t set to automatically update apps, or if it’s set to only update when connected to WiFi, your Venmo app is likely outdated.

 So to ensure that your Venmo app is up to date, simply visit your app store, search for Venmo, and see if it requires an update.
 If it does, install the update and try making the transfer again.